larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 -
 - What could still be done?
 -  I may add support for the shift buttons but not sure there is any reason
--  The only other thing i can think of is how to speed up the knobs for FX 123F